shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 Mudrich opened her mouth for a battle cry, and readied a fist for a punch.

-Ersatzica lept over the bush and covered her mouth.
+Ersatzica leapt over the bush and covered her mouth.
 "Mudrich!"

 "Oh, sorry.
 Why are you a cat?"